 Physical therapy may be useful to stretch and strengthen the lower back muscles.
 This will help to reduce the risk of recurrence of the injury.

 If the strain is a mild one, recovery may require as little as 2-3 days of home based treatment.
 However, a more serious strain (e.g. one with tearing of the muscle) may need a few weeks of recovery time.

 To ensure a complete recovery, it’s important to be patient and not try to return to normal activity prematurely.
 Wait until there is complete freedom of movement without pain.
 If you return to normal activity before you are fully healed, you could re-injure yourself.
 You could also possibly end up with a chronic back injury.

 To reduce the risk of experiencing this unpleasant injury, we suggest the following:

 Follow a regular program of exercising and stretching the back muscles;

 When lifting heavy objects, follow proper technique and bend at the knees instead of with the back;

 Reducing body weight can help to ease the strain on the lower back;

 Improving your posture by sitting or standing with your shoulder straight and help back.
-Avoid slouching as this puts extra pressure on the lower back.
-It therefore streses the lower back muscles.
+Avoid slouching as this puts extra stress and pressure on the lower back.
+It therefore increases the risk of another strain.